 You can voluntarily become bankrupt, or you can be made bankrupt by a creditor (or creditors) owed over $5,000.

-You may voluntarily become bankrupt by completing a Debtor’s Petition and a Statement of Affairs (which is a form setting out the person’s assets, creditors and other information) and submitting these documents to the Australian Financial Security Authority, which is a Commonwealth Government agency.
+You may voluntarily become bankrupt by completing a Debtor’s Petition and a Statement of Affairs (which is a form setting out the person’s assets, creditors and other information) and submitting these documents to the Australian Financial Security Authority.

 What are the benefits of bankruptcy?